cn0047/stash/ed/gcp/README.md

 To scale Cloud VPN - add multiple tunnels.
 Subnets can not span across multiple regions.
 Cloud Router doesn't use BGP link to advertise network changes.
-Cloud VPN is not regional Service.
 Google Virtual Network Subnets are regional resource.
-Cloud VPN is regional Service.